How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 Odor-Removers You Can Use To Get Rid Of Cat Poop Smell

-Let’s now look at several other odor removers that you can use to combat cat poop smells out of your carpet.
+Let’s now look at several other odor removers that hide the odor from your carpet.

 Candles

-Candles are a great way to remove the odor from your house, especially in areas where it’s hard to get rid of the smell.
-The best candle for this purpose is one that is made with enzymes.
-It’s because it can break down the odor molecules.
+Candles are a great way to remove the odor from your house, especially in areas where it’s hard to eliminate the smell.
+The best candle is one that is made with enzymes because it can break down the odor molecules.

 Scent Diffusers